pscretn/8051-Programming-Using-Keil-uVision/Arithemetic-Operations/README.md

 From the image below we can see the difference of two 8-bit number in Location : 4500 <br><br>
 ![](/images/imgi.png) <br><br>
  ##  Subtraction of two 16-bit number
- here we are going to write program to subtract two 16-bit number
+ here we are going to write a program to subtract two 16-bit number
  ### Program
  ```Assembly
 $mod51